JoelDreaver/modularsamples/content/samples/PD/Retro-Synth-Wavetables/index.md

 ---
 date: 2021-01-20
 img: rs.jpg
 categories:
-- "Public Domain"
+- Public Domain
 Formats: EXS24, Kontakt
 summary: A large collection of sounds for Retro Synth
 Title: Wavetables for Retro Synth

 ---

-# Wavetables for Retro Synth

 ## 337 wavetables and counting..

 This collection distills the wider Modular Samples library into a bunch of wavetables, patches and Smart Control Panels for Logic's Retro Synth instrument.

 Recently updated with over 20 new wavetables, new patches and better organisation.